Promist-Moon/tp/docs/DeveloperGuide.md

 3. Editing preferences.json (changing `lastOpened`)
    1. Simulate a month elapsing:
       * Close the application.
-      * Navigate the root directory where the application store the `preferences.json`
+      * Navigate the root directory where the application stores the `preferences.json`
       * Find the `lastOpened` field and set it to a valid `YearMonth`
           * Example: `"lastOpened": "2025-9"`
    2. Save the file and relaunch the application.